 Creating a Windowing Model

-You can create windowing models in which you can define a series of time/depth windows that are bounded by constant time/depth values and/or horizons.
-Windowing models are useful for Spectra Analysis and other filtering processes where you can clip the volume traces based on different windows.
+Windowing models define a series of time/depth layers bounded by constant time/depth values and/or horizons.
+Windowing models are useful in Spectra Analysis, model building and other processes requiring layer or interval based analysis.

 Create a windowing model

 - In the Control Panel, open the Model tab.